SigveMartin/RoboND/Project_4/README.md

 ![Screenshot from video, Lesson 33.3, Udacity][image7]

-Which in our case enables the drone to learn where the target person in an image stream is, as illustrated in the image below.
+Which in our case enables the drone to learn where the target person in an image is, as illustrated in the image below.

 ![Screenshot from video, Lesson 33.5, Udacity][image8]